flutter/website/src/brand.md

 * Don't display the Flutter trademarks in a manner that is misleading, unfair, defamatory, infringing, libelous, disparaging, obscene or otherwise objectionable to Google.
-* Don't use the Flutter trademarks on or in connection with any non-software goods or services (e.g., merchandise such as clothing, pens, and stickers).
+* Don't use the Flutter trademarks on or in connection with the sale of any non-software goods or services (e.g., merchandise such as clothing, pens, and stickers).

 ## Community Use Exceptions